m-spangenberg/exercises_devops/README.md

 * System Tests (end-to-end) - Does the entire system work together
 * Acceptance Tests - Are users accepting changes that were made to the service

+TDD in a nutshell

+1. Choose a feature to work on
+2. Write tests that would pass on a working feature
+3. Build until all tests pass

+### Continuous Integration

+During the development process, developers will propose code changes with version control tools like GitHub or GitLab.
+These changes are called pull requests or merge requests.
+The request itself is usually a fully formed feature that focuses on solving some sort of business requirement.
+Once this pull request is approved through a process of **Code Review**, the feature get merged into the main codebase.
+The DevOps engineer places gates in front of this process in order to automate the catching of bugs.
+This automated process is called **Continuous Integration** (CI).
+After the pull request is approved and validated by CI, more feedback is given by the Managers, Leads and Designers responsible for the project.

+CI is the automated process of building and testing changes to a codebase each time feature branches get merged in a version controlled repository and exists to keep the momentum up for developers so they commit often and catch bugs early.
+Depending on the teams branch policies, commits can be done as features to a dev branch, or the main branch, depending on quality constraints.
+An individual developer works on a feature branch of the project, they then make a pull request to merge their feature branch into dev or main.
+This triggers a build system (Jenkins, TeamCity, Buddy, Gitlab CI, Circle CI) to build, test and validate the main branch with the new changes.
+It's important to realize CI is not QA, Quality Assurance or manual testing, is a domain in its own right, as much as Software Engineering or DevOps.

 ### Microservices

 Microservice approach replaces monolithic architecture by breaking up a service into multiple smaller applications focused on clean separation of business logic that can function independently, scale more easily, and is resilient to failure.
 For example, we have a second hand goods app where people buy and sell their unwanted items.
 We can break this app down into many smaller apps dedicated to specific business functions, for instance a shopping cart and a checkout feature.
 If the checkout feature fails, it's much easier for the service to recover.
-Ideally we should want all these sub-services to be **self-contained** and not be **loosely coupled** with each other to function.
+Ideally we should want all these sub-services to be **self-contained** and not be **tightly coupled** with each other to function.

 #### Messaging